Dimitri-Dumont/CV521/README.md

 	•	Generator: A U-Net-based generator to translate input images to output overlays.
 	•	Discriminator: A PatchGAN discriminator to differentiate real vs. generated overlays.
 	3. Training:
-	•	Training is implemented in the notebook poc_p2p.ipynb.
+	•	Training is implemented in the notebook training_metrics.ipynb.
 	•	The model learns to map input dashcam images to their corresponding output images with a route overlay.

 Project Files

-	•	poc_p2p.ipynb: The core notebook for training the Pix2Pix model.
+	•	training_metrics.ipynb: The core notebook for training the Pix2Pix model.
 	•	dataset/: Directory containing input and output image pairs for training.
 	•	utils/: Utility scripts borrowed from the comma2k19 repository for dataset augmentation and preparation.
 	•	models/: Definitions for the generator and discriminator architectures.

-Usage:

-Training

 To train the model, run the notebook:
+	1.	unzip the dataset.zip file
-	1. Open poc_p2p.ipynb.
+	2. Open training_metrics.ipynb.
-	2. Execute the cells to preprocess the data and train the model.
+	3. Execute the cells to preprocess the data and train the model.

-Inference
+	* Note this notebook was intended for use in Google Colab, but should work with minor adjustments for local execution.

+Logs:
+	1. Metrics per epoch will be generated measuring Generator and discriminator loss along with an FID score.
+	2. Std out will be saved as a text file and optionally stored in a mounted Google drive instance if running in Colab.

-Use the trained model to generate overlays for new dashcam images:
+Use the trained model to generate overlays for new dashcam video:
-	1. Preprocess the input image using the same steps as in training.
-	2. Pass the image through the trained generator to produce the overlay.

-Results
+	1. There exists optional code blocks to process and create an output video overlaid with route prediction.
+Video's can be user generated or sourced from the original comma2k19 dataset.

 ![image](https://github.com/user-attachments/assets/10515a48-e69e-45f1-9879-a952a64083c9)